MicrosoftDocs/bot-docs/articles/javascript/bot-builder-javascript-quickstart.md

 ## Start the emulator and connect your bot
 At this point, your bot is running locally.
 Next, start the emulator and then connect to your bot in the emulator:
+1. Click **create a new bot configuration** link in the emulator "Welcome" tab.

+2. Enter a **Bot name** and enter the directory path to your bot code.
+The bot configuration file will be saved to this path.

-1. Create a new bot configuration.
-Type `http://localhost:port-number/api/messages` into the address bar, where port-number matches the port number shown in the browser where your application is running.
+3. Type `http://localhost:port-number/api/messages` into the **Endpoint URL** field, where *port-number* matches the port number shown in the browser where your application is running.

-2. Click Save and connect.
-You won't need to specify Microsoft App ID and Microsoft App Password.
+4. Click **Connect** to connect to your bot.
+You won't need to specify **Microsoft App ID** and **Microsoft App Password**.
 You can leave these fields blank for now.
+You'll get this information later when you register your bot.

-3. Send "Hi" to your bot, and the bot will respond with "Turn 1: You sent Hi" to the message.
+Send "Hi" to your bot, and the bot will respond with "Turn 1: You sent Hi" to the message.

 ## Next steps